romshark/templier/README.md

 },
 ```

-Finally, define a Templiér custom watcher to watch all Templ and CSS files and rebuild:
+Finally, define a Templiér custom watcher to watch all Templ and CSS files and reload the browser:

 ```yaml
 - name: Build CSS